 All unix prompts also have an ALT key, also known as a meta key.
 However, on your version of your shell, you may have to enable it or map it to one of the special keys on your keyboard.

-For Mac OS using Terminal, the default META key is the CONTROL (CTRL) key.
-You switch this setting to use the Option key instead from the Terminal preferences.
+For Mac OS using Terminal, there is no default META key — which means you cant’t use it until you specifically enable it in the Preferences.
+You switch this setting to use the Option key from the Terminal preferences.
 Click Profiles > choose the profile you want (you must do it for each profile here) > click Keyboard > Enable “Use Option as Meta Key”

 - Open Terminal preferences, click Profiles